gSchool/DOM_Intro_Exercise/README.md

 3. Create an image tag, set its `src` attribute to `http://49.media.tumblr.com/tumblr_m6qt1rjPSz1rxjzkho1_500.gif`, and append the to the `#greeting` div.

+4. Create and add a ul element to the end of the body with a class of "todo-items"

+5. Go through the array `['make coffee','eat donut','change diapers','drive to work']` and create an li element for each item e.g. `<li>make coffee</li>`

+6. Add each newly created li element to your ul of class "todo-items"

 ## Part Two:

 Afterwards: